 ►Where will the virtual machines be replicated if I choose the same AWS account when I set up disaster recovery across organizations?

-►Can I update my existing IAM policy for the Phoenix AWS proxy?
+►Can I update my existing IAM policy for the Druva AWS proxy?

 Yes, you can update the existing DruvaIAMPolicy in your AWS account.
 To update the policy, perform the following steps:

 - On the AWS Management Console, select the Services tab and click IAM.